-Estrus: This is when a female dog is in heat.
-As a result, the spay surgery is slightly more complicated, and a surcharge is

-- Cryptorchidism: This is when a testicle has not descended into the scrotum as it normally should.
+- Estrus: This is when a female dog is in heat.
+As a result, the spay surgery is slightly more complicated, and a surcharge is added to cover the extra procedure time. - Cryptorchidism: This is when a testicle has not descended into the scrotum as it normally should.
 When present, this condition requires a completely different surgical procedure and may result in additional procedure fees.
 However, correction of the problem is very important, as the consequences of not removing cryptorchid testicles are potentially life threatening. - Retained deciduous teeth: This is when a puppy or kitten still has baby teeth that should have come out earlier in life but were retained.
 Left untreated, these will lead to disease of the surrounding adult teeth and gums.